AaronErhardt/AaronErhardt.github.io/relm4-book/src/first_app.md

 For our first app, let's create something original: A simple counter app.

-> An almost identical example called "simple_manual" is available [here](https://github.com/AaronErhardt/relm4/tree/main/relm4-examples) if you want to see the code in action.
+> The app we will write in this chapter is also available [here](https://github.com/AaronErhardt/relm4/blob/main/relm4-examples/examples/simple_manual.rs).
+Run `cargo run --example simple_manual` from the [example directory](https://github.com/AaronErhardt/relm4/tree/main/relm4-examples) if you want to see the code in action.

 ## The basic structure